Xlient/Cosmos/README.md

 ## Get ready for an action packed journey through the Cosmos while learning about Github Actions. ☄
 ## Getting started

+- If you do not have TwilioQuest downloaded you can download the game for free [here](https://www.twilio.com/quest)
-Download the latest stable version of Cosmos [here](https://github.com/Xlient/Cosmos/releases)
+- Download the latest stable version of Cosmos [here](https://github.com/Xlient/Cosmos/releases)

 **NOTE:** TwilioQuest Extensions are only available in the **3.2** version of the game.
 As of spring 2021, the current stable version of the game is 3.1.x.
 You may need to use the launcher to select the "3.2 Preview" release channel to use a version of the game that supports extensions.